 Only keep one area of the house clean.
 Strange I know but there is a great sense of control and relaxation that happens when a space is clear and tidy.
 But remember only one area is enough, don’t set yourself up for disappointment.
 Retreat to that room when you take 10 mins meditation or yoga nidra in the day.

 Slow Cookers.
 Put dinner on during bub’s morning sleep and make enough for lunch tomorrow.

-Encourage your hubbie to talk.
+Encourage your hubby to talk.
 He’s going through massive changes too but they are rarely as vocal about it.